Rappsilber-Laboratory/xidocs/md/xiview.md

-## Xi View ##
+## xiVIEW ##

-Xi View contains many different ways to view cross-link data, from circle plots, protein network views, protein sequence views and tables, to raw spectra and peak views.
+xiVIEW contains many different ways to view cross-link data, from circle plots, protein network views, protein sequence views and tables, to raw spectra and peak views.
 Data can be filtered and exported, as can images.
 PDB datasets can be incorporated to give physical context to the cross-links, enabling 3D and contact map views, with automatic alignment performed between Xi and PDB sequences.

 This documentation is divided into four logical sections: